Kamehameha III: Legacy

 The age of Kamehameha III was that of progress and of liberty—of schools and of civilization.
 He gave us a Constitution and fixed laws; he secured the people in the title to their lands, and removed the last chain of oppression.
 He gave them a voice in his councils and in the making of the laws by which they are governed.
 He was a great national benefactor, and has left the impress of his mild and amiable disposition on the age for which he was born.

 On July 31, 2018, a 12-foot bronze statue of Kamehameha III and a flagpole flying the Hawaiian flag was unveiled at Thomas Square in a ceremony honoring the 175th anniversary of the restoration of Hawaiian sovereignty in 1843.
 The statue was created by Oregon artist Thomas Jay Warren for $250,000 allotted by the Mayor's Office of Culture and the Arts and is part of Mayor Kirk Caldwell's plans to revamp the park.

+In popular culture

+Kamalehua: The Sheltering Tree is an upcoming Hawaiian language opera on his work relationship with his secretary and lifelong friend Timoteo Haʻalilio co-produced by Quinn Kelsey portraying the diplomat and Patrick Makuakāne as director and choreographer for the Hawaii Opera Theatre.
+The opera opens in the Neal S. Blaisdell Concert Hall in May 2026.